 RV Skirting Tips, Tricks, and Best Practices

-While the skirting does a lot on it’s own, there are a few tricks to can do to get the most out of your skirting.
+While camper skirting does a lot on its own, there are a few tricks to can do to get the most out of your skirting.

-- Place an electric heater under the RV, particularly under the slide area (less insulation in the floor), on low to keep the air pocket above freezing.
-This heat will bleed up into your floor, and creating thermal mass.
+Tip #1: Place an electric heater under the RV, particularly under the slide area (less insulation in the floor), on low to keep the air pocket above freezing.
+This heat will bleed up into your floor, and create thermal mass.

 If you’re tired of being cold or forgoing winter camping altogether, we can’t recommend investing in an RV skirt enough.
 Whether you install one yourself or hire a professional, like Custom Skirting LLC, you can be certain your RV will be warmer than ever this winter.

 Join 10,000+ other adventurers to receive educating, entertaining, and inspiring articles about RV Travel Destinations, RV Gear, and Off-Grid Living to jump-start your adventures today!